plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-3.md

 ### Customer Proof Point

 **Real Customer Result:**
-"IOTA Technics deployed a complete GCP Cloud Run environment for their health insurance platform in under 1 hour—with 7 developers managing everything themselves.
-Previously, this would have required a dedicated DevOps engineer and taken a full day minimum."
+"iorta TechNext deployed a complete AWS ECS environment for their SalesVerse product in under 1 hour—with 7 developers managing everything themselves.
+Previously, this would have required a dedicated DevOps engineer and taken at least a couple weeks of work."

 ---